Aditya-Dubey-2002/Stock-Portfolio-Tracker/README.md

 #### **3. Update Portfolio Page**

-- **Place Order Form**:
-  - Auto-fills details for existing stocks or allows users to search by symbol.
-  - Options for buy/sell orders with real-time price updates.
-  - Manual price entry for future features (trigger orders based on conditions).
-- **Holdings Table**:
-  Updated dynamically after each transaction, showing stock details like quantity, investment, and current value.
+- **Add Stock to Holdings** (Create):
+  - The real-time price for the stock is **automatically populated** in the form input, ensuring accurate and up-to-date information for the user.
+  - Users can uncheck **buy at current price** and manually enter a value.
+This feature is **ONLY for testing purposes**.
+  - Once added, the stock appears in the **Holdings Table** with the relevant details such as quantity, investment, and current value, all updated dynamically based on real-time market data.

+- **View Stock Holdings** (Read):
+  - Users can **view** their current portfolio by accessing the **Holdings Table**, which displays the stock's name, quantity, investment, and current market value.
+  - The **Holdings Table** dynamically updates with real-time price changes, allowing users to track portfolio performance at any given moment.
+The **dashboard page** also gets updated accordingly.

+- **Edit Stock Holdings** (Update):
+  - Users can **edit** their holdings by updating the quantity or changing the purchase price, either by **buying** more stock or **selling** some shares.
+  - Real-time prices are **automatically added** to the input fields to provide the most up-to-date data, which helps users make informed decisions when adjusting their holdings.
+  - After the change, the **Holdings Table** is updated with the new quantity, investment amount, and the stock's current value.

+- **Remove Stock from Portfolio** (Delete):
+  - Users can **delete** a stock from their portfolio by selling all the holdings of that particular stock.
+  - Once sold, the stock will no longer appear in the **Holdings Table**, and the portfolio's total value will be updated accordingly.

+- **Real-Time Price Integration**:
+  - One of the key features of the application is the **real-time price updates**, which are automatically fetched and displayed in the **Place Order Form**, reflected in the **Holdings Table**, and the **dashboard page** as well.

 #### **4. Profile Page**
-- Displays current balance and a detailed list of all past orders, including:
+- Displays Profile image, email, current balance and a detailed list of all past orders, including:
   - Stock name.
   - Order type (buy/sell).
   - Time of order.